juhanurmi/image-fingerprint/README.md

 # Test images

-Using two random 128-byte samples (one from the start and one from the end) of an image to determine whether the image is the same is a **reasonable heuristic**, but it is not a foolproof method.
+Using two random 128-byte samples (one from the start and one from the end) of an image to determine whether the image is the same is a **reasonable heuristic**, but it is not a foolproof method to fingerprint the images and compare are these images duplicates.

 ```sh
 wget "https://exiv2.org/include/img_1771.jpg"